canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/eks-snaps.rst

      - `aws-credential-provider <https://github.com/kubernetes/cloud-provider-aws/tree/master?tab=readme-ov-file#aws-credential-provider>`_, which provides credentials for allowing a k8s cluster to pull container images from ECR
      - EKS 1.28

-For deploying Ubuntu Pro containers on Kubernetes clusters, see :doc:`Deploy Ubuntu Pro containers on Kubernetes <oci:oci-how-to/deploy-pro-container-on-pro-kubernetes-cluster>`.
+For deploying Ubuntu Pro containers on Kubernetes clusters, see :ref:`Deploy Ubuntu Pro containers on Kubernetes <oci:how-to-deploy-pro-container-on-pro-cluster>`.